gradle/gradle/design-docs/build-initialisation.md

 * Decent error message when an unknown type is given.
 * Update existing test coverage to verify that every generated `settings.gradle` sets the root project name.

-# Story: Build setup tasks can be referenced using camel-case abbreviations
+# Story: Build init tasks can be referenced using camel-case abbreviations

 * Improve the tasks selection mechanism so that it takes placeholders into account.
 The implementation must not trigger creation of the tasks, unless the task is actually selected.

 ## Test coverage

-* Can run `gradle setB` or `gradle wrap`
+* Can run `gradle ini` or `gradle wrap`
 * When a build script defines a `wrap` task, then calling `gradle wrap` does not apply the `wrapper` plugin.
 * Decent error message when a POM cannot be parsed (this is adding more coverage for a previous story).
 * Running `gradle init` in an empty directory generates build files that do not blow up when `gradle help` is run (this is adding more coverage for a previous story).

 # Story: Update the user guide Java tutorial to use the `init` task

-# Story: Gradle help message informs user how to setup a build
+# Story: Gradle help message informs user how to init a build

 This story adds some helpful output when the user attempts to run Gradle in a directory that does not contain a Gradle build, to let the user know how to create a new build or convert an existing Maven build: